DECEMBER 24, 2004

 “Bust-My-Balls-Day?”
-I growl, halfway down the corridor towards my room.
+I growl to myself, halfway down the corridor towards my room.

 “Josh’s tournament was this morning.
 You signed him up for it.
 You promised him you’d be there, pulling for him the whole time – but guess what?
 You were too busy shagging some stranger, drinking to wash your shit away, only God only knows what else, and never showed up!”

-Sue chokes on a sob and my body goes rigid, the pang of guilt and remorse hitting me violently.
+Sue chokes on a sob and my body goes rigid.

 “Now, if you don’t want to be part of his life, that’s fine.
 But don’t make promises you don’t plan to keep, you hear me?
 Don’t you ever mess with any of my kids again or I’ll...”
 Her trembling voice trails off.